starlinglab/integrity-preprocessor/README.md

 ## Chat-bot

 The chat-bot service is a series of bots that interact with chat protocols.
-They relay on differnt chat bot applications to prepare the data for injestion.
+They relay on different chat bot applications to prepare the data for ingestion.

 Currently the 3 bots that are supported are